forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: As part of [improving the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands so they work like the `sf` commands, we've added these two new commands to `sf`:

+    * `sf org list metadata` : List the metadata components and properties of a specified type.
+    * `sf org list metadata-types` : Display details about the metadata types that are enabled for your org.

+    We also added the `--source-file` flag to `sf open org` command so you can open a Lightning page in Lightning App Builder in your org.

 ## 1.69.0 (March 15, 2023) [stable]

 FIX: We fixed some under-the-hood bugs.